Ray2OUC/AANet/README.md

-# LearningGeneral Descriptors for Image Matching with Regression Feedback
+# Learning General Descriptors for Image Matching with Regression Feedback
 demo and pre-trained weight of AANet --- a dense descriptor for local feature matching.

 ![Framework](framework.jpg)